-The Science Club consists of full- and part-time students, faculty, and staff.
-The purpose is to promote a better understanding of all aspects of science and to provide educational activities related to science.
-The club sponsors field trips, guest speakers, and works closely with the science faculty to promote science education.
+The Science Club consists of full and part-time students, faculty, and staff of HCC.
+Its purpose is to promote a better understanding of all aspects of science and to provide educational activities related to science.
+The club sponsors field trips, guest speakers on a variety of topics, and works closely with the science faculty to promote science education on the HCC campus.